home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

    - There is no way to recover this if you do not have it.
 In this case, you will need to contact the manufacturer to see what options you have.
 - If your Home Assistant instance does not natively support Bluetooth, use an ESPHome Bluetooth proxy.
   - A proxy can also be helpful if your Home Assistant device is too far away from the device you are trying to pair.
-- If your HomeKit device has been used with Thread before, or is still paired with iOS, reset the device.
+- If your HomeKit device has been used with {% term Thread %} before, or is still paired with iOS, reset the device.
   - HomeKit devices can only be paired to a single controller at once.
-  - If it has been in a Thread network before, the device might remember the Thread credentials of a different network.
-A reset makes sure the device is not connected to any Thread network.
+  - If it has been in a {% term Thread %} network before, the device might remember the {% term Thread %} credentials of a different network.
+A reset makes sure the device is not connected to any {% term Thread %} network.

 ### To add a HomeKit device through Bluetooth